iamtheblackunicorn/angeldustduke-genesis/_posts/2022-05-08-Blogging-with-Acid-Part-II.markdown

 ## DISCLAIMER!!

-This post is part of a special series of posts and is for a uni project.
-This post is experimental.
+This post is part of a special series of posts, which are part of a uni project.

 ## Introduction